The world is talking about 5G. We are deploying it.

-As we gear up for MWC Barcelona, we are proud of our market position and of our portfolio.
-We have to date publicly announced 5G deals with 10 named service provider customers, which is more than any other vendor, as well as 42 memorandums of understanding.
+We are proud of our market position and of our portfolio.
+We have to date publicly announced 5G deals with 15 named service provider customers, which is more than any other vendor, as well as 43 memorandums of understanding.
 The Ericsson Radio System hardware has been 5G-ready since 2015 and can be used also for 5G NR with a remote software installation.
 This means we have already shipped more than 3 million 5G-ready radios to our customers worldwide.
 We have also been the largest contributor to the standardization body in 3GPP during 2018 to show our leading position.

 But I’m not just excited about 5G for Ericsson.
 We are on the threshold of a global technology shift - with new opportunities, new efficiencies, and new business models.
 This goes beyond our industry.
 It is a shift for our entire society.